Prepared for the worst; Ramstein medics conduct NPC training

 |0

-This work, Prepared for the worst; Ramstein medics conduct NPC training [Image 5 of 5], by SSgt Kirby Turbak, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Prepared for the worst; Ramstein medics conduct NPC training, by SSgt Kirby Turbak, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT